 Q: What if it rains?
 Will my Student Architecture & Garden tour be canceled?

-In the event of inclement weather, tours will be canceled, and school groups will be on their own to tour independently.
+In the event of inclement weather, tours will be canceled, and school groups will tour independently.

 Q: Do my chaperones need to accompany students on the Student Architecture & Garden tour?

-Yes.
 Unchaperoned groups may not tour with docents.
-A tour will be canceled if a school arrives with an insufficient number of chaperones (see Chaperone Requirements above).
+A tour will be canceled if a school arrives with an insufficient number of chaperones (see Chaperone Requirements).

 Before Your Visit